Posted Date:March 27, 2017

 Specialized Program - The school offered only a single program of specialized study that required its students to spend extensive amounts of time in classroom and non-classroom academic activities.
 The school provided information that demonstrated that this specialized educational program did not allow its students to have time for performing community service jobs at the time those work opportunities were available.

 Submission Requirements for a 2017-2018 FWS Community Service Waiver Request

 A school must submit its waiver request to the Department of Education (the Department) electronically via the eCampus-Based (eCB) website at the "Community Service Waiver" link at the top of the "Setup - Change Years/Schools" page.

 The school's waiver request must specify whether the school is requesting a waiver of the seven percent community service requirement, the reading tutors of children or family literacy project requirement, or both.
 It must also include detailed information to demonstrate that complying with the requirement(s) would cause hardship for the school's students.

-To access the decision following receipt of this e-mail, log in to the eCB Web site, select the "Self-Service" link from the top navigation bar, and scroll to the "Campus-Based Notifications for All Available Award Years" section.
-Then, scroll to the "Community Service Waiver" bullet and select the "2016-2017" link next to it.
+To review the Secretary’s determination, log in to the eCB website, select the "Self-Service" link from the top navigation bar, and scroll to the "Campus-Based Notifications for All Available Award Years" section.
+Then, scroll to the "Community Service Waiver" bullet and select the "2017-2018" link next to it.